lutx/Jira_Analysis/PRD.md

-# Product Requirements Document (PRD)
+# **Product Requirements Document (PRD)**

 ## **Jira Analysis Application**

 ### **1. Overview**
-The Jira Analysis Application is a comprehensive tool designed to analyze and manage worklog data from Jira.
-It includes features for role-based reporting, project assignments, and activity tracking.
-The application offers both a modern user interface and robust backend functionalities to assist teams in analyzing and planning their work effectively.
+The Jira Analysis Application is a comprehensive tool designed to analyze and manage worklog data from Jira, incorporating portfolio management, user role assignments, and advanced analytics.
+The application enables tracking worklogs per role, planned vs. actual work analysis, and managing project allocations for clients.

 ### **2. Objectives**
 - Provide detailed insights into worklogs recorded in Jira.
-- Allow role-based and project-based analysis of user activity.
+- Enable role-based and project-based analysis of user activity.
+- Allow creation and management of client portfolios, mapping existing Jira projects to a portfolio.
-- Enable assignment and management of users to projects and portfolios.
+- Enable monthly assignment planning of users to projects within a client portfolio.
+- Support tracking and comparison of planned vs. actual logged hours per user and project.
 - Offer exportable reports for stakeholders.
 - Facilitate easy management and tracking of changes via a superadmin panel.